jakzal/zalas.pl/content/posts/on-granularity-of-tests-focused-on-behaviour/index.md

 In order to write tests for finer-grained behaviours, I need to replace some dependencies with test doubles (i.e. fakes, stubs, mocks, etc.).
 I do that, among other reasons, to have a better control over the context in which the behaviour is executed.
-Introducing test doubles naturally cuts the behaviour to be finer-grained and this way reduces the scope of the test.
+Introducing test doubles naturally cuts the behaviour to be finer-grained, and this way reduces the scope of the test.

 {{< figure src="replacing-dependencies-in-tests.svg" caption="Replacing dependencies in tests" >}}

 However, I do not need to replace all dependencies.
-I do not need to replace direct dependencies either.
+I do not need to replace direct dependencies, either.
 It's up to me to decide how coarse the unit I'm writing a test for is.

 {{< figure src="replacing-some-dependencies-in-tests.svg" caption="Replacing (some) dependencies in tests" >}}